cs100/template-lab-02-git-flow/README.md

 Head over to the Issues tab.
 Currently, there aren't any open issues.
 Let's change that!
 Click on the green `New issue` button.
 On this page, you should notice some sections on the right.
 They are
 * Assignees - the developer assigned to the issue, whether to work on a new feature or to fix a bug.
 Keep in mind that more than one person can be assigned to the same issue.
 * Labels - the category the issue falls under.
 There are a few ones that GitHub lists, and you are also welcome to add any custom labels you see fit.
 We recommend adding priority labels (low, medium, high) so issues can be addressed based on importance.
 * Projects - which project this issue falls under.
-This is useful when a repository has multiple ongoing projects.
+If using the Projects feature, it is possible to to automatically add issues to a project's Kanban board.
+For more information about this automation, click [here](https://help.github.com/en/articles/configuring-automation-for-project-boards).
 * Milestone - which milestone this issue falls under.
-This is similar to Projects, except milestones are usually associated with specific sprints.
+This is similar to Projects, except milestones are usually associated with specific sprints and track completion of issues towards a particular feature or release.

 Let's create an issue for adding a Fibonacci function.
 Assign this to both you and your partner, and label it is an "enhancement".
 Don't worry about selecting Projects or Milestone for this lab, but note that on large repositories it can be useful.